RICHMOND CHAMBER ORCHESTRA

 Welcome to the RCO!

-A fabulous programme of some of the greatest music written for the string orchestra.
+A fabulous summery programme of music for string orchestra.
+Elgar's masterpiece, Janacek's magical suite, the light-footed energy of Bach, Tchaikovsky's lyricism, and the bumptious charm of Molly on the Shore.
+Plus a mystery item that will floor you!
 Aysgarth is one of the loveliest churches in Wensleydale.
 Why not make a day of it?
-Bring a picnic or sample one of the nearby pubs!
+Bring a picnic or sample one of the nearby pubs.
 Tickets already on sale (see below).

 J.S.Bach Violin Concerto in E major